-The Hugo North Extension resource model is based on a new geological interpretation and refined structural model for Hugo North Extension.
-The new Hugo North Extension indicated mineral resource is very similar to previous estimates, whereas the new Hugo North Extension inferred mineral resource has increased the estimated tonnage by 34% from the previous (LHTR13) estimate with modest increases in grades.
-The 2014 revised CuEq formula for Hugo North Extension accounts for a negligible drop in the overall resource tonnage (<0.1%) and copper equivalent metal (0.25%) relative to the previous mineral resource estimate.
+The Hugo North Extension Indicated and Measured mineral resource estimate in 2014 OTTR is very similar to the LHTR13 Indicated mineral resource estimate, with a 2% reduction in tonnage and CuEq metal in 2014 OTTR.
+In contrast, the 2014 OTTR Hugo North Extension Inferred mineral resource has increased in estimated tonnage by 34% (45 Mt) from the LHTR13 estimate, with a 6% increase in copper grade and a 36% increase in gold grade, resulting in a 46% increase in CuEq metal in 2014 OTTR.
+The 2014 OTTR CuEq formula for Hugo North Extension accounts for a negligible drop in the overall (Measured, Indicated, and Inferred) resource tonnage (<0.1%) and CuEq metal (0.25%) relative to the LHTR13 mineral resource estimate.

-The Heruga resource model has not been updated; however, grades and tonnage have been revised slightly because of changes to the CuEq calculation and resultant changes to blocks contained within the CuEq cut-off grade.
-The 2014 revised CuEq formula has had a more pronounced effect on the Heruga mineral resource estimate, with a 7% drop in tonnage, a 4% drop in copper, gold, silver, and molybdenum contained metals, and a 10% drop in copper equivalent metal relative to LHTR13.
+The Heruga resource model has not changed; however, in 2014 OTTR, grades and tonnage have been revised as a result of changes to the CuEq calculation and resultant changes to blocks selected above the CuEq cut-off grade.
+Revisions to the 2014 OTTR CuEq formula have had a more pronounced effect on the Heruga mineral resource estimate, with a 7% (124 Mt) drop in tonnage, a 4% drop in copper, gold, silver, and molybdenum contained metals, and a 10% drop in CuEq metal relative to LHTR13.